-The Director of Clinical Education (DCE) or designated faculty will conduct a minimum of two site visits per year for each student during the clinical phase.
+The Director of Clinical Education (DCE) or designated faculty will conduct a minimum of two site visits per year for each student during the clinical phase of the program.
 These visits are essential to ensure the quality of the educational experience, monitor student progress, and support both students and preceptors.

-The DCE or designee will also conduct site visits or communications with preceptors prior to accepting students, as needed.
+The DCE or designee will also conduct site visits or pre-placement communication with preceptors as needed, prior to assigning students to new clinical sites.
 Recognizing that preceptors may not always be available for in-person meetings, site visits may occur through a combination of in-person visits, phone calls, emails, or other appropriate communication methods.

-During Each Site Visit, the DCE or Designee May:
+During each site visit, the DCE or designee may:

-- Identify and address any safety concerns. - Discuss and resolve student or preceptor concerns. - Review midpoint evaluations and student progress, as appropriate. - Assess adequacy of supervision, clinical facility resources, and diversity of the patient population to ensure alignment with SCPE objectives.
+- Identify and address any safety concerns. - Discuss and resolve student or preceptor concerns. - Review midpoint evaluations and student progress, as appropriate. - Evaluate the adequacy of supervision, clinical facility resources, and diversity of the patient population to ensure alignment with SCPE objectives.